 You can step back and ride it just like a wave, watching the urge rise higher and higher and then start to fall.
 Working with an eating disorder therapist to come up with a plan on how to surf the urge is important.
 Reading these instructions, verses putting them into place during an actual urge can feel very different.
 I’ve seen many people master this skill and it’s a complete game changer in overcoming binge eating!

 Also note, that you want to work with a professional to make sure you are not restricting as this is often the very reason why binge eating occurs.
 Urge surfing is a great skill to implement but there are many other layers to overcoming binge eating that should be worked through as well.
 I encourage you to reach out to an eating disorder professional who can help you on your journey!

 About Danielle Swimm, LCPC: Danielle is a therapist in Annapolis, MD.
 She enjoys helping others improve their relationship with food and their body.
 Her areas of concentration include eating disorders, anxiety, and body image improvement for adults and adolescents.
-She also works with a variety of emotional eating and has a passion for mind-body health.
+She also works with a variety of disordered eating and has a passion or mind-body health.
 Interested in setting up an appointment?
 Fill out the “Send a Message” to your right!

 Disclaimer: This is in no way a replacement for a therapeutic relationship or mental health services.
 This is for educational purposes only and should be in used only in conjunction in working with a licensed mental health professional.
 If you are looking for a local professional feel free to use the contact tab to request an appointment or search Psychology Today for local therapists in your area.